acl21/image_bbox_slicer/README.md

 Currently, this library only supports bounding box annotations in [PASCAL VOC](http://host.robots.ox.ac.uk/pascal/VOC/) format.
 And as of now, there is **no command line execution support**.
 Please raise an issue if needed.

+## UPDATE: This tool was only tested on Linux/Ubuntu.
+Please find a _potential fix_ to make it work on Windows [here](https://github.com/acl21/image_bbox_slicer/issues/2).

 ## Installation
 ```python
 $ pip install image_bbox_slicer